borkshop/kni/README.md

 - produce a transcript of a interpretation of the story.

   ```
-  ❯ inkblot hello.ink -t hello.1
+  ❯ kni hello.kni -t hello.1
   ```

 - verify that a transcript continues to produce the same narrative after alterations to the script.
-The Inkblot test suite uses this mechanism to validate itself against its examples and test scripts.
+The Kni test suite uses this mechanism to validate itself against its examples and test scripts.

   ```
-  ❯ inkblot hello.ink -v hello.1
+  ❯ kni hello.kni -v hello.1
   ```

 - generate a JSON representation of the script.
-The JSON script can be embedded in a web application as a module and interpreted by the lightweight Inkblot engine.
+The JSON script can be embedded in a web application as a module and interpreted by the lightweight Kni engine.

   ```
-  ❯ inkblot -j hello.ink
+  ❯ kni -j hello.kni
   ```

 - interpret a script from precompiled JSON.

   ```
-  ❯ inkblot -J hello.json
+  ❯ kni -J hello.json
   ```

-- Inkblot can also produce a diagnostique view of a story.
+- Kni can also produce a diagnostique view of a story.
 The first column is the thread label, then the instruction type, a description of the instruction, and an indicator for the next thread.
 In the absense of an indicator, the engine proceeds to the next instruction.
 A forward arrow